Kurt Swaim

 Kurt Swaim (born 1950) is the Iowa State Representative from the 94th District.
-He has served in the Iowa House of Representatives since 2003.
+He served in the Iowa House of Representatives since 2003.

-As of October 2011, Swaim serves on several committees in the Iowa House - the Agriculture, Commerce, and Public Safety committees.
-He also serves as the ranking member of the Judiciary committee and as a member of the Child Support Advisory Committee.
+As of October 2011, Swaim served on several committees in the Iowa House - the Agriculture, Commerce, and Public Safety committees.
+He also served as the ranking member of the Judiciary committee and as a member of the Child Support Advisory Committee.

+Swaim is a member of the Davis County, Iowa Hall of Fame.